 - Bank building – Some parts of the banks will require additional soil to cover the gabions that currently buttress the sides of the waterway.
 This dirt will also provide a place for emergent marsh plantings to grow.

-- Plant establishment and care – Vegetation will be planted upstream and downstream of the weirs, including along the re-graded banks.
+- Plant establishment and care* – Vegetation will be planted upstream and downstream of the weirs, including along the re-graded banks.
 This will be emergent marsh and wetland vegetation at the water’s edge to protect against erosion and provide habitat.
 The plants along the banks of the waterway will be installed as part of our student Learning by Leading Program.
 There will also be opportunities for community plantings in future phases of the Arboretum Waterway Maintenance and Enhancement Project.
-Prior to construction, some areas of the banks will need to be cleared of vegetation, some plants will be transplanted, and some trees will be pruned to allow equipment access.
+Prior to construction, some areas of the banks will need to be cleared of vegetation, some plants will be transplanted, and some trees will be pruned to allow equipment access. (*We hope to raise funding for this portion of the project during our Waterway WOW! campaign from April 21 – May 4).

 What can I expect during construction?